LAG-4/chatapp/README.md

 - [ ] Complete agents
 - [x] Change answer bubbles
 - [x] Add copy response button and ask again button for answer

+## New Branch
+- [ ] Update the chat UI to vercel AI SDK
+- [ ] Update the api to something like openrouter